What to look for when searching for the best VPN for torrenting

 Number and location of servers

-In order to have the safest experience when torrenting movies, music, games, and other content, it’s best to rely on those VPN service providers that have the most servers in the most diverse pattern of locations worldwide.
-In this case, it’s the more the merrier.
+To have the safest experience when torrenting movies, music, games, and other content, it’s best to rely on those VPNs with the most servers in the most diverse pattern of locations – the more, the merrier.
 If your VPN is capable of bouncing your IP address across many servers per session, the chance of you being detected while downloading is minimal.

-Of course, maintaining a service with so many servers is costly and is usually one of the main factors that influences the price.
-Bear in mind that in most cases, an average of 1,000 P2P-enabled servers is enough for you to safely use your VPN for torrenting.
+Of course, maintaining a service with so many servers is costly and is usually one of the main factors that affect the price.
+Note that, in most cases, an average of 1,000 P2P-enabled servers is enough for you to use your VPN for torrenting safely.

-For the reasons listed above, privacy is of the utmost importance if your plan is to surf the best torrenting websites without being spotted by government agents and copyright watchers.
+If your plan is to surf the best torrenting websites without being spotted by government agents and copyright watchers, privacy is of utmost importance.
 We’ve put together a few requirements you should look for.

 First off, most VPN desktop applications are based on the OpenVPN protocol.
 This open-source software is constantly evolving and is considered by millions of users all over the world the most secure way to protect internet privacy.
-Furthermore, AES military-grade 256-bit encryption has become standard among all major players in the VPN community, so that’s also your benchmark when searching for a suitable VPN that allows torrenting.
+Furthermore, AES military-grade 256-bit encryption has become a standard among all major players in the VPN community, so that’s also your benchmark when searching for the best VPN for torrents.

-Your VPN service provider should guarantee you protection from Domain Name System (DNS) leaks.
-DNS leaks are flaws within weaker VPN software that can sometimes be exploited by internet service providers.
-This allows ISPs to send DNS requests and receive information from your device in spite of your VPN.
+A VPN that allows torrenting should guarantee protection from DNS leaks.
+These are flaws within weaker VPNs that are sometimes exploited by ISPs, which then send DNS requests and receive information from your device despite your VPN.

-Another important asset for your safe passage through the information labyrinth is the so-called kill switch, which makes sure your IP address remains hidden, even in the case of a sudden connection breakdown.
+Another important asset for your safe passage through the information labyrinth is the so-called kill switch, which makes sure your IP address remains hidden, even in the case of a sudden connection loss.

-Download speed is of the essence when using torrent platforms.
-Since VPNs can cause a slowdown in your internet connection, be sure to check whether your IP-blocking software of choice can maintain reasonable download speeds.
+Download speed is essential when using torrent platforms.
+Since VPNs can slow your internet connection down, check whether your IP-blocking software of choice can maintain a reasonable download speed.

-Another important factor regarding the speed with which your files are downloaded is bandwidth.
-Any VPN service that might be considered the best proxy for torrenting should provide you with unlimited bandwidth – there should be no limit on the volume of information your VPN can handle.
-Basically, it means you can download as much as you like using your VPN software, even if your ISP enforces bandwidth throttling in an attempt to disrupt your connection.
+Another important factor regarding the download speed is bandwidth.
+Any VPN service that might be considered the best proxy for torrenting should provide you with unlimited bandwidth.
+In other words, there should be no limit set on the volume of information your VPN can handle.
+That way, you can download as much as you like using your VPN software, even if your ISP enforces bandwidth throttling in an attempt to disrupt your connection.